Itai Anghel: Journalism career

 In December 2012, Anghel and fellow Israeli journalist Amir Tivon entered Syria to report on its civil war.

 In December 2014, Anghel went to Syria again to report on the civil war.
 His research was broadcast on Uvda.

 A year later, he returned to northern Syria to the Kurdish enclave of Kobanî which was under siege of ISIS.
 In this documentary Anghel also reported on the mass emigration of Kurds to Europe, with a focus on Berlin.
 His reporting was again broadcast on Uvda.

-In 2017 Anghel went to Mosul to report from the front-line in the war against Isis.
+In 2017 Anghel went to Mosul to report from the front-line in the war against ISIS.

+In 2023, he reported from the Russian-occupied Donbas region in Ukraine.

+In December 2024, he visited Damascus, Syria, several days after the Fall of the Assad regime.
+He visited abandoned Syrian military bases and the Iranian embassy, interviewing civilians and soldiers.
+The visit was broadcast on Uvda.

 Awards

 In 2010, Anghel received a Cutting Edge prize from the International Council for Press and Broadcasting at the sixth annual International Media Awards in London to celebrate high standards of analysis and reporting in the Middle East.